Menditect/documentation/docs/datavariation-item.md

 - Click on this icon to show the values per [Data Variation](datavariation).

 ### Create a Data Variation Item
-To add an attribute or an [Assert on attribute value](Assert/assert-attribute-value) as a Data Variation Item, there are two ways:
+To add an attribute or an [Assert on attribute](Assert/assert-attribute) as a Data Variation Item, there are two ways:
 1. When configuring a [Teststep](teststep), click on "<i class="fas fa-table"></i>" next to the attribute or assert to add it to the [Data Variation](datavariation).
 Data Variation will be enabled and the respective attribute or assert will be added as a Data Variation Item;
-2. With Data Variation already enabled, go to the data variation page and click on "<i class="fal fa-info-circle"></i> Attribute" or "<i class="fal fa-info-circle"></i> Assert" to add an Attribute Value or an Assert on attribute value as a Data Variation Item.
+2. With Data Variation already enabled, go to the data variation page and click on "<i class="fal fa-info-circle"></i> Attribute" or "<i class="fal fa-info-circle"></i> Assert" to add an Attribute Value or an Assert on attribute as a Data Variation Item.

 ### Edit a Data Variation Item
 There are two ways to edit values in a Data Variation.